-The Vermont Department of Environmental Conservation and the U.S. Environmental Protection Agency (EPA), in consultation with the Vermont Department of Health, have been conducting an environmental investigation in the area of Elmwood Avenue in Burlington’s Old North End neighborhood.
-This is due to a concern that two chemicals – perchloroethylene (PCE) and trichloroethylene (TCE) – may have contaminated the soil gas (air pockets between soil particles), and possibly entered the air inside nearby buildings; including the Integrated Arts Academy.
+The Vermont Department of Environmental Conservation (VTDEC), in consultation with the Vermont Department of Health, has been monitoring indoor air quality at the Integrated Arts Academy at the H.O.
+Wheeler School as part of an ongoing environmental investigation in the area of Elmwood Avenue in Burlington’s Old North End neighborhood.
+This is due to the presence of two chemicals – perchloroethylene (PCE) and trichloroethylene (TCE) – in the soil gas (air pockets between soil particles), which could enter the air inside nearby buildings; including the Integrated Arts Academy.

-Test results of indoor and outdoor air at the school show that it is safe for students, teachers, and staff to be at school.
+Test results of indoor and outdoor air at the school show that it is safe for students, teachers and staff to be at school.
 TCE was not found in any of the samples collected on the school grounds or in the building.
-PCE was found in indoor air at very low levels on the first floor and in the basement of the school in the August 2018 sampling event.
+PCE was found in indoor air at very low levels on the first floor and in the basement of the school.
 These levels do not present a health risk.
-Follow-up testing conducted in September 2018 did not show any detections of PCE in indoor air.
-More testing will be done at the school in the winter months to see if there is a change.

 Health Impacts of PCE and TCE

-The chemicals of interest, specifically PCE and TCE, can produce a variety of health effects.
+PCE and TCE can produce a variety of health effects.
 Exposure to these chemicals can increase a person’s risk of getting cancer.
 The chemicals can affect the development of a baby if a woman is exposed to them while pregnant.
 These chemicals can also affect the immune system and central nervous system.
-These effects vary with exposure duration and levels.
+Health effects vary, depending on the level of exposure and the length of exposure.

 Integrated Arts Academy at the H.O.
 Wheeler school Information: